dssg/ohio/README.rst

    ``PipeTextIO`` is not “seekable,” but supports all other typical, read-write file-like features.

-   For example, consider the following callable, requiring a file-like object, to which to write:
+   For example, consider the following callable, (artificially) requiring a file-like object, to which to write:

    ::